top of page

 9. Manual Action from Google:

-Regularly review the status of manual action reports in your Google Search Console.
+Regularly review the status of manual action reports in your Google Search Console (GSC).

 This will help identify any issues that Google may have detected on your site, potentially violating Google's Search guidelines or policies.
 If so, examine them and take corrective actions as early as possible.